mlrun/mlrun/docs/feature-store/feature-sets.md

 The parquet file is ideal for fetching large set of data for training while the key value is ideal for an online application as it supports low latency data retrieval based on key access. <br>

-> **Note:** When working with Iguazio platform the default feature set storage location is under "Projects" container --> <project name>/fs/.. folder. the default location can be modified in mlrun config or specified per injest operation. the parquet/csv files can be stored in NFS, S3, Azure blob storage and on Iguazio DB/FS.
+> **Note:** When working with Iguazio platform the default feature set storage location is under "Projects" container --> <project name>/fs/.. folder. the default location can be modified in mlrun config or specified per ingest operation. the parquet/csv files can be stored in NFS, S3, Azure blob storage and on Iguazio DB/FS.